What Is Eczema? Types, Causes, Triggers and More

 Your doctor may do an allergy test known as a patch test.
 During this test, certain allergens will be applied directly to your skin via a patch and according to the reaction, this may help to identify or rule out eczema triggers.

 During a severe eczema flare-up, your doctor may prescribe antihistamines or cortisone cream to provide symptomatic relief.
-However, you must address your lifestyle when looking to treat eczema.
+However, you must address your lifestyle when looking to treat this condition.

-Here are some of the top tips to treating eczema:
+Here are some of the top treatment tips:

 - Avoid the use of irritating, synthetic fabrics and wear soft, cooling fabrics like